Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 - the capabilities
 - how much memory is necessary to store the geometric objects

 As example, G4,1 needs 32 (2^5, ordered by Pascal triangle) values for one variable, offering the capability of orthogonal transformations by using rotors (versors) including translates (reflect, rotate, dilate, translate).
 Not every object needs all values, so compressing is used.
+Lengyel has a nice image on page 10 of https://terathon.com/gdc23_lengyel.pdf

 CGA uses the following blades and they are used in the array as follows.
 This follows how Gaalop is organized, so the code of it can be used by C++, Python etc. directly: